Clarifai/docs/docs/clarifai-basics/authentication/2-factor-authentication.md

 Passwords have been the main form of authentication since the start of the digital revolution.
 However, this security measure is far from infallible.

-Here are some concerns about the password-based authentication:
+Here are some concerns about the traditional password-based authentication:

 * 90% of passwords can be cracked in less than six hours;
 * 2/3 of people use the same password everywhere;